The Best Popsicle Molds

 While the Munchkin Click Lock Fresh Food Freezer Pops are well-reviewed, the pops they make contain only two tablespoons of liquid, which isn’t enough for anyone that isn’t a baby or young toddler.
 Reviewers also say they can be hard to remove from the mold, requiring 10-15 seconds of hot water before releasing.

-The Ostart 8 Cell Frozen Ice Cream Pop Mold are made of cheap plastic and ship from China, taking, according to some Amazon reviewers, between two weeks and a month to arrive in the states.
+The Ostart 8 Cell Frozen Ice Cream Pop Mold is made of cheap plastic and ships from China, taking, according to some Amazon reviewers, between 2 weeks and a month to arrive in the states.
 Some have reported problems with the molds breaking en route.

 Reviews at Amazon like the Jelly Belly Lickety Sip Ice Pop Mold, but they’re cheap—too cheap, prone to breaking, with hard plastic that’s difficult to get each mold out of.
 Plus, they’ve got the Norpro’s biggest negative—all the molds are connected—without any of its pros.